 Being a DISABLER, by definition, you will NOT see V4 Mode.

 On the latest AFM DISABLER Modules, the four blue lights are basically to indicate the unit is operating.
-They are as follows:
+THEY WILL GO OUT WHEN THE VEHICLE IS NOT RUNNING as described below (Power Saving).
+The lights are as follows:

 - LED #1 - Power is ON and unit is AWAKE and vehicle is ready for commands